 How one client went from losing money to making millions in profit

 Why did they pick Brazil?
-Well, they went to a show in Brazil and met someone who said they’d be happy to distribute the products.
+Well, they went to a trade show in Brazil and met someone who said they’d be happy to distribute the products.

 Excited to take on a new venture, they hired two local contractors to assist with distribution.
 But when they realized they weren’t making any profit, they wound up having to ask tough questions about the viability of the operation including the landed costs of the product and high import costs in Brazil. (“Landed costs” are the total cost of a landed shipment including purchase price, freight, insurance, and other costs up to the port of destination.
 In some instances, it may also include the customs duties, value-added tax, brokerage fees, and other payments levied on the shipment.)

-What they discovered was that their pricing wasn’t high enough to cover all the actual costs.
-And there was also an inefficient distribution model that was a contributing factor to the unprofitable situation throughout Brazil.
+What they discovered was that their pricing wasn’t high enough to cover all the actual costs, and there was also an inefficient distribution model that was a contributing factor to the unprofitable situation throughout Brazil.
 They wound up having to pull out.

 After they pulled out of Brazil, we introduced them to the European market.
-Europe had a direct comparison market to their customers in the US, including a more mature hand tool market with locals interested in mid to premium grade products.
+Europe had a direct comparison market to their customers in the US, including a more mature hand tool market with locals interested in mid to premium-grade products.

-Key questions to ask before your expansion abroad
+Key questions to ask before your expand

 - What is your goal as a business?